Groupguanfang/arkTS/README-en.md

 From Version 0.1.0, we provided the support of code linter (The so-called ESLint for ArkTS).

 It's easy to enable this feature.
-Firstly [click here](https://developer.huawei.com/consumer/cn/develop/)to visit HarmonyOS SDK websitr, click `下载`(Download), then log in your Huawei Account to open the download page.
+Firstly [click here](https://developer.huawei.com/consumer/cn/develop/) to visit HarmonyOS SDK websitr, click `下载`(Download), then log in your Huawei Account to open the download page.

 ![HarmonyOS SDK](./screenshots/harmony-sdk.png)